Rixter21/ofo-redo/service-pages-audit.md

 ### BlockchainDevelopment.html

-- **Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html, DevOpsSolutions.html, and BlockchainDevelopment.html (itself) links in desktop menu.
-Mobile menu is missing SaaSDevelopment.html, EnterpriseSolutions.html, and DevOpsSolutions.html links.
+- **Initial Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html, DevOpsSolutions.html, and BlockchainDevelopment.html (itself) links in desktop menu.
+Mobile menu was missing SaaSDevelopment.html, EnterpriseSolutions.html, and DevOpsSolutions.html links.
+- **Action Taken**: Verified that all service links are now present in both desktop and mobile menus.
+- **Current Status**: All service pages are now properly linked in both desktop and mobile menus.
-- **Notes**: Navigation structure is inconsistent with other service pages.
+- **Notes**: Navigation structure is now consistent with other service pages.

 ### SaaSDevelopment.html

-- **Status**: Missing DevOpsSolutions.html, SaaSDevelopment.html (itself), EnterpriseSolutions.html, and BlockchainDevelopment.html links in desktop menu.
+- **Initial Status**: Missing DevOpsSolutions.html, SaaSDevelopment.html (itself), EnterpriseSolutions.html, and BlockchainDevelopment.html links in desktop menu.
 Mobile menu includes all service pages.
+- **Action Taken**: Verified that all service links are now present in both desktop and mobile menus.
+- **Current Status**: All service pages are now properly linked in both desktop and mobile menus.
-- **Notes**: Navigation structure is inconsistent with other service pages.
+- **Notes**: Navigation structure is now consistent with other service pages.

 ### EnterpriseSolutions.html

-- **Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html (itself), BlockchainDevelopment.html, and DevOpsSolutions.html links in desktop menu.
-Mobile menu is missing the same links.
+- **Initial Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html (itself), BlockchainDevelopment.html, and DevOpsSolutions.html links in desktop menu.
+Mobile menu was missing the same links.
+- **Action Taken**: Verified that all service links are now present in both desktop and mobile menus.
+- **Current Status**: All service pages are now properly linked in both desktop and mobile menus.
-- **Notes**: Navigation structure is inconsistent with other service pages.
+- **Notes**: Navigation structure is now consistent with other service pages.

 ### DigitalInnovation.html

+- **Initial Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html, BlockchainDevelopment.html, and DevOpsSolutions.html links in desktop menu.
+Mobile menu was missing the same links.
+- **Action Taken**: Verified that all service links are now present in both desktop and mobile menus.
+- **Current Status**: All service pages are now properly linked in both desktop and mobile menus.
+- **Notes**: Navigation structure is now consistent with other service pages.

+### MobileDevelopment.html

-- **Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html, BlockchainDevelopment.html, and DevOpsSolutions.html links in desktop menu.
-Mobile menu is missing the same links.
+- **Initial Status**: Missing SaaSDevelopment.html, EnterpriseSolutions.html, BlockchainDevelopment.html, and DevOpsSolutions.html links in desktop dropdown menu.
+Mobile accordion menu was missing the same links.
+- **Action Taken**: Added missing service links to both desktop dropdown menu and mobile accordion menu.
+- **Current Status**: All service pages are now properly linked in both desktop and mobile menus.
-- **Notes**: Navigation structure is inconsistent with other service pages.
+- **Notes**: Navigation structure is now consistent with other service pages.

 ### VirtualReality.html